tucats/ego/LANGUAGE.md

 array has an index of 1, and so on.
 An array has a fixed size; once it is created, you cannot add to the array directly.

-Array constants are expressed using square brackets, which contain a list of values separated by commas.
+Array constants can be expressed using square brackets, which contain a list of values separated by commas.
 The values may be any valid value (base, complex, or user types).
 The values do not have to be of the same type.
 For example,